nadiamariduena/just-rigging-beginner/README.md

 ### This Repository is all about rigging (not about the scene).
 Rigging is important if you want to export CUSTOM animated models from blender to the THREE JS scene.

+##### I am not posting enough here because I have a private account for my advanced projects (so much to do), so I am doing my best to at least show my old projects here.

+> I wish there was a way to **copy and paste** but Its blender, so Its taking ages to learn and to use it in my THREE JS SCENE, so here I present you the prototypes I ve made with my little knowledge.

 <br>

 # 🌵